 How to Clone KVM Virtual Machines

-1. Clone KVM Virtual Machines using Virt-Manager
+1. Clone Virtual Machines using Virt-Manager

-2. Clone KVM Virtual Machines using virt-clone command
+2. Clone Virtual Machines using virt-clone command

-Clone KVM Virtual Machines using Virt-Manager
+Clone Virtual Machines using Virt-Manager

 Launch KVM Virt-Manager